 Long since filed away in their archives, the original AMP-31 was described as containing "the most essential technological expertise from Bakoon Products".
-Shelved in December 2011, I thought that it looked set to rise again as the latest baby Bakoon—or black Mars bar given my intro—to distill the most current essence of their proprietary gain circuitry, bias tech and advanced power supplies.
+Shelved in December 2011, I thought that it looked set to rise again as the latest baby Bakoon or black Mars bar given my intro.
+It would distill the most current essence of their proprietary gain circuitry, bias tech and advanced power supplies.

-Put differently, the flagship AMP-51R and its downscaled 41 sibling were bound to trickle down their innovations to spread the Satri gospel to a less exclusive audience.
-Bakoon's FaceBook page had already teased these images of a compact new controller/display board; and hinted at a shipment of knobs bound to Japan for the traditional urushi lacquer treatment.
-The newcomer would clearly be small; and sport a chunky knob on its front.
+The flagship AMP-51R and its downscaled 41 sibling were bound to trickle down their innovations to a less exclusive audience.
+Bakoon's FaceBook page had already teased images of a compact new controller display board; and hinted at a shipment of knobs bound to Japan for the traditional Urushi lacquer treatment.
+The newcomer would be small; and sport a chunky knob on its front.

-And there you have it: my presumptive—or should that be presumptuous?—preview of Bakoon's newest amplifier which may or may not be called AMP-31R.
-But we'll learn soon enough.
-In fact, visitors to the Denver show's soundkaos exhibit will be first to see and hear it in action.
-As in years past, the Swiss tonewood speakers will show again with Bakoon electronics from Korea and Japan.
+And that had been my presumptive preview of Bakoon's newest amplifier well ahead of first production or loaner delivery.
+Visitors to the 2018 Denver fall show's soundkaos exhibit were first to see and hear it in action.
+As in years past, the Swiss tone-wood speakers showed again with Bakoon.

 To restate Akira-san's design philosophy from our many prior reviews, he'd observed how additional mass on turntables sounded better to speculate that this tracked lower and lower speed errors.
 His conclusion became that for music to sound real, correct timing was of the essence.
 That eliminated tubes due to the time lag of their material makeup.
 For the same reason, it also eliminated feedback.
 Learning how to achieve the minuscule distortion he was after without feedback led him to current-mode signal processing and ultra-high speed aka bandwidth.
 Voilà, Bakoon's concept of no feedback, exploded bandwidth, ultra-short signal paths, a precision bias controller and a gain stage that operates as a transconductance amplifier.
 Now a differential input voltage produces an output current as a voltage-controlled current source, making it easy to create a variable-gain amplifier by switching the resistor value at the output of the circuit.

 Would you like to download the current image?